anson-poon/care-for-all-ehr/README.md

 11) express
 12) react

-### Purpose of Project
+## Purpose Statement
-This project is useful in terms of teaching others the kind of healthcare data that may be collected during a visit between a patient and healthcare provider.
+This project is created to emulate a real-world usage of an electronic health record and the kind of healthcare data that may be collected during a visit between a patient and healthcare provider.

-### Project Maintenance
+## Project Maintenance
 The project is currently being maintained by Anson and Tony, students in CS340 at Oregon State University.

-### Code Citations / Credit
+## Code Citations/Credit
 1) https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main/Step%201%20-%20Connecting%20to%20a%20MySQL%20Database architecture inspired the development of the architecture for this project, along with the db-connector code was modified by this project's group to connect the application to a database.
 2) https://github.com/safak/youtube2022/tree/react-mysql code was considered, reviewed, and learned by group 70 to learn to implement basic methods for CRUD.
 After learning how to implement CRUD methods by following this project, group 70 then adapted the CRUD implementation strategies to Care for All to implement CRUD methods with consideration of the project's constraints.
 3) CS290 concept of Model-View-Controller was reviewed by group 70.
 This concept was then refined to help group 70 make this project's architecture more modular and maintainable, i.e., splitting code that handles route and code that handles SQL logic into separate directories in the backend.